Connecticut Beekeepers Association does not offer removal, extraction, or extermination services.

 If you are dealing with a bee removal issue, please call an exterminator in your area.

 Early spring is when honey bees swarm to reproduce.
 An existing colony splits and about half takes off for a new location.
 But sometimes the swarm gathers in a cluster before heading to their new home.
 You may see one that looks like this either in a tree, on a bush, or on a fence post.

 Sometimes swarms may take up residence in your home and you may see them flying in and out of a hole in the siding or any place they find a spot to start a new colony.
 In this photo, with the siding removed, you can see how bees will sometimes build a new colony inside the wall.
 Removals of this type are time-consuming and beekeepers charge appropriately for this service.

 Not sure what you have?

-Should you see insects flying in or around your home and you have safety concerns, call an exterminator for a consultation and they will determine which insects you are dealing with.
-If they do turn out to be honeybees, an exterminator will not kill them and you can use the resource link above for help from a beekeeper.
+Should you see insects flying in or around your home and you have safety concerns, please call an exterminator for a consultation and they will determine which insects you are dealing with.
+If the insects do turn out to be honeybees, an exterminator should not kill them.